Climate Resilience Institute

 Gabriela García is a doctoral candidate in Tufts Biology Department.
 She has collaborated on interdisciplinary team projects seeking actionable outcomes for environmental problems, including research on the agricultural impacts of Hurricane Maria, the effective integration of ecological phenomena into water management, and her doctoral research on building the socio-ecological resilience of coffee farms and farmers.
 Gabriela earned her BA in Psychology from Boston College with a minor in Philosophy.
 Prior to starting at Tufts, she served as a research assistant at Oak Ridge National Laboratory, Harvard University and Universidad de Santiago Chile.
 Her graduate work has been supported by numerous fellowships, including those from the National Science Foundation Socio-Environmental Synthesis Center, the National GEM Consortium, and Tufts Institute of the Environment (TIE).
 When not doing schoolwork (or on the coffee farms!), Gabriela can be found painting, gardening, playing soccer, or doing yoga.

-Our program begins with an orientation at 5:00pm on the Sunday before program start.
-During this required orientation, we will review the overall program schedule, discuss policies, and answer questions.
-Staff will be available to address any issues.
+Our program begins with an orientation and opening dinner at 5:00pm on the Sunday before program start.
+During this required orientation, we will review the overall program schedule, discuss policies and safety, and answer questions.
+Staff will be on-hand to address any issues.

 Program Topic Breakdown